 Offer scoring optimized thanks to Deep Learning

 With all of this intelligence, the next step becomes how (and in what order) offers should be presented on a creative.
 Thanks to ‘offer scoring’ each product in the shop’s feed is consistently reevaluated.
-Deep Learning algorithms analyze offers and assess how attractive they are from the particular user point of view, without generic clusters.
+The difference between Machine Learning and Deep Learning is that DL algorithms analyze offers and assess how attractive they are from the particular user point of view, without generic clusters.
+This fine-tuned approach ensures that each user is presented with products that align precisely with their unique preferences and behaviors.

-In a standard approach without Deep Learning, retargeters use machine learning on banners to make a mix from some simple segments, e.g. products viewed by the user, similar products from the same category (i.e. based on the history of other consumers), and the most-sold products in a given store.
+In a standard approach without Deep Learning, retargeters use Machine Learning on banners to make a mix from some simple segments, e.g. products viewed by the user, similar products from the same category (i.e. based on the history of other consumers), and the most-sold products in a given store.
+However, the limitations of this approach become evident when compared to Deep Learning’s more sophisticated capabilities.

-Deep Learning is much more sophisticated.
-The process of choosing is more flexible, more product combinations are possible, and the final list of products displayed on a banner is even more personalized.
+Another difference between Machine Learning and Deep Learning is that the latter is much more sophisticated.
+The process of selecting an appropriate product is more flexible, more product combinations are possible, and the final list of products displayed on a banner is even more personalized.
 This approach allows retargeters to implement a rule in which there is no single-working scenario for a group of users.
-Those algorithms always go deeper to the level of an individual user and they look for the best offers or the order in which offers should be displayed on banners for them.
+Those algorithms always go deeper to the level of an individual user, and they look for the best offers or the order in which offers should be displayed on banners for them.

 Real-time personalization display

-Some mechanisms based on the older AI technology usually build and rebuild the behavioral profiles at fixed time intervals.
+Some mechanisms based on the older AI technology build and rebuild the behavioral profiles at fixed time intervals.
 This means many displayed products are those the user is not interested in anymore.
 Deciding what should be presented every time a banner is displayed allows algorithms to respond and adjust accordingly to a given user’s reaction to the previously shown offers.
 As a result, its behavioral profile is built in real time and is based not only on what the user was doing in the store, but also how they responded to the advertising message.
-This is very difficult to achieve, because the time frame, from the moment you get information about the possibility of displaying a banner until its display, is much less than a second.
+This is level of real-time adaptation is very difficult to achieve, given that the time frame, from the moment you get information about the possibility of displaying a banner until its display, is typically less than a second.

 Thanks to powerful algorithms and constant analysis, Deep Learning retargeting mechanisms are able to rebuild users’ behavioral profiles in real-time.
 RTB House data shows that after implementing Deep Learning into recommendation mechanisms, users clicked on ads up to 41% more than usual.
-Such growth is noted especially in sectors such as: fashion and multi-category e-shops, where the possibilities to use cross-categories recommendations are almost endless.
+Such growth is noted especially in sectors such as fashion and multicategory e-shops, where the possibilities to use cross-categories recommendations are almost endless, demonstrating the significant impact of real-time behavioral adaptation on campaign performance.

 Deep Learning advertising is a new standard

-When the overstimulation of ads lowers their effectiveness, advertisers and their partners must turn to leading AI technologies to differentiate their marketing and make their campaigns efficient.
-Simple retargeting is no longer enough, and investing in newer solutions ensures that brands survive future competition.
+When the overstimulation of ads lowers their effectiveness, advertisers and their partners can turn to leading, such as Deep Learning.
+Simple retargeting is no longer enough, and investing in newer solutions ensures that brands not only survive, but thrive in the face of future competition.

 Of course, it is extremely important what the algorithm decides to present to the user, but it should be noted here that Deep Learning starts its work a little earlier.
-First, the algorithm considers all the information and data available about the user and, on this basis, tries to predict how likely it is that they will perform the desired action – e.g. click or conversion.
-In other words, before deciding what banner and what content to present to the user, DL decides whether taking such steps is really worth it.
+First, the algorithm considers all the information and data available about the user, such as browsing history, preferences, and behavior, and, on this basis, tries to predict how likely it is that they will perform the desired action–e.g. click or conversion.
+In other words, before deciding what banner and what content to present to the user, DL decides whether taking such steps is really worth it, optimizing the use of advertising resources effectively.
 Considering the fact that 90% of users find non-personalized ads annoying, and for 44% it is a reason to switch to brands with better approach to marketing communications, it is extremely important to direct advertising messages to users only in justified cases.

 Deep Learning is becoming more and more popular and changes many different businesses from automotive, through entertainment to marketing.
 Thanks to Deep Learning, the advertising industry is gaining well-tailored and personalized messages for users, enhanced user satisfaction and even more effective campaigns.